SaiSahithPolimera/SaiSahithPolimera/README.md

 - 👋 Hi, I’m @SaiSahithPolimera
-- 👀 I’m interested in learning about new frameworks, technologies and developmeing apps, websites and embedded projects.
+- 👀 I’m interested in learning about new frameworks, technologies and developmeing websites and embedded projects.
-- 🌱 I’m currently learning Flutter framework, React.
+- 🌱 I’m currently learning full stack development.
-- 💞️ I’m looking to collaborate on ...
+- 🔭 I'm currently working on The odin project.
 - 📫 How to reach me ... reach out to me at saisahithpolimera769@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ..